immcantation/scoper/docs/topics/hierarchicalClones.md

 3 in nucleotide space.

 max_n
-:   The maximum number of non-ATCG characters (degenerate positions) to permit in the junction when junction sequence is nucleotide sequence.
-The maximum number of non-standard amino acid characters to permit in the junction when junction sequence is amino acid sequence.
-With `linkage="single"`, non-informative positions can create artifactual links between unrelated sequences.
-Use with caution.
+:   The maximum number of non-ATCG characters permitted in the junction nucleotide sequence, or the maximum number of non-standard amino acid characters permitted in the junction amino acid sequence, before excluding the record from clonal assignment.
+With the default value of 0, nucleotide sequences containing any non-ATCG characters (including IUPAC codes), or amino acid sequences containing any non-standard amino acid characters, are removed before clustering.
+Default is 0 (ATCG-only).
-Default is 0 (ATCG-only or standard amino acid only).
-Set to `NULL` for no filtering.
+Set to `NULL` to disable filtering.
 Note: `max_n` operates independently from `IUPAC` - it controls filtering by character count, while `IUPAC` controls validation and distance calculation method.

 nproc
 :   number of cores to distribute the function over.